Gross, Operational, and Net Profit (Differences)

 The word ‘Profit’ is used loosely in the business world.
 Profit refers to the amount earned net of costs in a transaction.
 The key is defining a transaction.
-There is the direct transaction whereby a customer purchases a product and so it is simple math; sales value less cost of item sold equals profit.
-Then there is the cost of selling large quantities of goods to various customers like a retail store.
-Now additional costs come into play including staging the products, labor to process the sales and answer customer questions, marketing to get the customer there etc. Finally there is the profit earned after taking into consideration other indirect costs such as back office operations, cost of capital and taxes.
+There is the direct transaction, whereby a customer purchases a product, and so it is simple math: sales value minus the cost of the item sold equals profit.
+Then there is the cost of selling large quantities of goods to various customers, like a retail store.
+Now additional costs come into play, including staging the products, labor to process the sales and answer customer questions, marketing to get the customer there, etc. Finally, there is the profit earned after taking into consideration other indirect costs such as back office operations, cost of capital, and taxes.

-Each of the following sections explain the one of the various terms of ‘Profit’ from the most exclusive to the variant that includes every revenue and cost possible.
+Each of the following sections explains one of the various terms of ‘Profit’, from the most exclusive to the variant that includes every revenue and cost possible.

 Gross Profit

-The most simplistic definition of gross profit is a sale less cost of product sold or service rendered.
+The most simplistic definition of gross profit is sales less the cost of the product sold or service rendered.
 A good example is the lawn maintenance guy.
 He charges by the yard.
-If the fee for service is $50 and he pays his laborer $9 for that one hour of service, the gross profit is $41.
+If the service fee is $50 and he pays his laborer $9 for that one hour of service, the gross profit is $41.
 Is it this simple?
-No, it is actually a little more complex than this.
+No, it is a little more complex than this.

 The laborer used the following tools and supplies: